AHHHZ975/Monocular3DPointCloudReconstruction/README.md

 ```

 # Dataset
 Our dataset is available on the [IEEE Dataport website](https://dx.doi.org/10.21227/d9ft-0n41).
+To keep the footprint of this repository as small as possible, I have put data related to only one category of the whole dataset (bottle) in the "Output" folder on this repository.
+The user can run the commands mentioned above to train/test the 3D reconstruction models on this category of data.
+More data for training/evaluation can be downloaded from the link above.

 # Citation
 ```